07 May,2020 | 9 months read

 If you want to know how to get emotionally strong, you will have to identify the triggers that cause any major conflicts in the relationship.

-Mostly, emotional dependence doesn’t lead the way for a healthy relationship.
-If a partner is emotionally dependant then they will need loads of reassurance and support from their partners.
+Mostly, emotional dependency doesn’t lead the way for a healthy relationship.
+If a partner is emotionally dependent then they will need loads of reassurance and support from their partners

 They will constantly ask questions like:

 If you are feeling unsure and having doubts about your relationship, then you may need constant approval from your significant other to feel good about yourself.